Why Does Weight Loss Plateau?

 Mixing things up a bit helps (especially when it comes to conditioning), but you should also be increasing the intensity of your workout as you progress (how hard you are working, not how heavy the load you are using is).
 If you are doing exercises with the same intensity now as when you first started, how are you suppose to progress?

 Progressive overload is an integral part of a comprehensive, well thought out training plan.
 HERE IS AN ARTICLE going into a bit more detail on what progressive overload is, why it’s important, and how to make sure your workouts have this element built into it.

 As far as exercise intensity goes, a great way to see whether or not yours is high enough is to measure your heart rate.
 Ideally, it should be about 70-85% of your maximum heart rate.
 So don’t be afraid to experiment and challenge yourself!

 It is oh so easy to forget about the little things that have become apart of your diet.
 We tend to forget to account for the little things that we consume, or the things that have become apart of our daily routine.

-Whether its the coffee creamer or the cookie you had on your break, all these little things start to add up.
+Whether its the coffee creamer, the cookie you had on your break, or the handful of potato chips you ate while you were cooking supper, all these little things start to add up.
 While separately these things don’t seem like a big deal, when added up they can stall your weight loss progress.
 The best way to avoid this is to keep track of what you eat, even the small things.